Jake36921/Discord-Ai-Bot/readme.md

 Summer project.
 Testing out what i've learned in python as a novice.\
-Uses openai compatibleeurl as the api\
+Uses openai compatible url as the api\
 Install requirements:\
 \
 ``